The Living American

 TIMOTHY SCHWARZ, violin/viola

 Since his solo debut with the legendary Philadelphia Orchestra at age nine, violinist Timothy Schwarz has had a brilliant career as a soloist, chamber musician, and pedagogue.
-Praised for his “energetic performances” (Rome News) and “technique beyond reproach” (Buffalo Times), Schwarz regularly performs throughout Europe, Asia, and the Americas as a soloist and chamber musician.
+Praised for his "charismatic playing" (Music Web International) and "A virtuoso tour de force" (Gramophone).
+Schwarz regularly performs throughout Europe, Asia, and the Americas as a soloist and chamber musician.
 His teaching skills have earned him masterclass and residency invitations at prestigious institutions around the world.

-His many CD’s include the 2018 release of Anthems from Prometheus (Albany Records) “All credit to Timothy Schwarz for providing a performance as gripping from first to last as this one” (Fanfare Magazine), the 2013 release of Early Chamber Works by Jennifer Higdon (Naxos) “Top 10 Classical Albums in 2013” (Philadelphia City Paper) and his 2006 release of Timothy Schwarz, Live!
-“Good enough to be the only recording in your collection” (American Record Guide).
-Most recently, two prestigious 2020 awards were given to composer David Osbon for pieces written for and performed by Timothy Schwarz on Anthems from Prometheus.
+His many CD’s include the 2023 release of The Living American by Albany Records "Glorious tone and impeccable technique" (Music Web International), the 2018 release of Anthems from Prometheus by Albany Records "All credit to Timothy Schwarz for providing a performance as gripping from first to last as this one" (Fanfare Magazine), the 2013 release of Early Chamber Works by Jennifer Higdon by Naxos "Top 10 Classical Albums in 2013" (Philadelphia City Paper) and his 2006 release of Timothy Schwarz, Live!
+By Centaur Records "Good enough to be the only recording in your collection" (American Record Guide).

 Expanded Biographical Information